OpenData-tu/documentation/02-Competitor-Analysis.md

 * Triggers when data hits certain thresholds and alert engineers when device is down

 ### Hardware agnostic
-Provide support for open protocols, use existing SDKs to quickly get up and running using MQTT or HTTPS protocols.
-Our partnership program includes hardware providers and manufacturing firms.
+Provides support for open protocols, use existing SDKs to quickly get up and running using MQTT or HTTPS protocols.
+Their partnership program includes hardware providers and manufacturing firms.

 ## Segments
 * **Workspace planning**:  "Use sensors and our data platform to understand if you are using it efficiently and forecast your future needs."